rdbhatkal/Ad-Click-Prediction/README.md

 <img src = "Images/KNNscore.JPG" >

-We can see that the KNN Classifier model gives us an overall accuracy of 94%
+We can see that the KNN Classifier model gives us an overall accuracy of 95%

 ### Logistic Regression
 The default logistic regression model gives the following metrics:
-* Accuracy of Train set 0.984
+* Accuracy of Train set 0.976
-* Accuracy of Test set 0.952
+* Accuracy of Test set 0.964

 We try to improve our model by tuning the hyperparameters.
 Next we apply L1 and L2 penalty and liblinear solver to see if we can improve our logistic regression model.
 We get the below metrics for L1 and L2 penalty

-* Accuracy of Train set with L1 penalty 0.9773333333333334
+* Accuracy of Train set with L1 penalty 0.976
-* Accuracy of Test set with L1 penalty 0.956
+* Accuracy of Test set with L1 penalty 0.964

-* Accuracy of Train set with L2 penalty 0.984
+* Accuracy of Train set with L2 penalty 0.976
-* Accuracy of Test set with L2 penalty 0.952
+* Accuracy of Test set with L2 penalty 0.964

-By Setting our logistic regression model with solver='liblinear', penalty='l1' and C=1 gives us an accuracy of 95.6% on our test set
-By Setting our logistic regression model with solver='liblinear', penalty='l2' and C=1 gives us an accuracy of 95.2% on our test set
+By Setting our logistic regression model with solver='liblinear', penalty='l2'or 'l1' and C=1 gives us an accuracy of 96.4% on our test set

 Both of these are similar to our default model.
-There is a very slight improvement to our model with 'l1' penalty so we use this model for our predictions

 <img src = "Images/LRMatrix.JPG" >